tholonia/the-book/chapters/00-Intro.md

 This book means to introduce the idea that the mechanics of existence and reality, from atoms to cultures to galaxies, follow the same laws and have the same structure as it applies to their context.

 The arguments put forth seemed fairly self-evident at the time writing.
 However, when I passed some of these ideas by an actual philosopher he was able to follow the arguments all the way back to the originating premise from which this book claims all structure stems, at which point he firmly rebuked the idea that life has any sort predetermined direction.
 His counter argument was simply that the only valid claims are those of subjective beliefs.
+Perhaps he's correct… who know?
 So, your mileage may vary.

 In this writing I try to avoid social and cultural contexts as much as possible, and where they do exist, I try to keep them to a minimum.
 The conclusions put forth here apply to society and culture, as well as science, politics, economics, self-realization, and life itself.